ThePhD/ThePhD.github.io/_posts/2021-09-20-abi is haunted.markdown

 }
 ```

 This is, of course, a huge problem if you want to initialize a container or other cool type with an `initializer_list` that would contain, for example, `std::unique_ptr`s or similar.
 There were several papers that attempted to fix the problem, from [introducing specializations rules](https://wg21.link/n2719), [trying to introduce special rules instead](https://wg21.link/n2801), to trying [to find new types to use](https://wg21.link/p0065), to ultimately - and most recently - just trying to [fix `std::initializer_list` itself, directly](https://wg21.link/p1249).
 After all the early decisions to try and find a new type and make it clear that it was not going to be accepted, and new rules weren't going to be allowed.
-Why not fix `std::initializer_list` itsel-
+Why not fix `std::initializer_list` itself-

 #### Hey, That's an ABI Break!